Six Ways to Fix Illinois’ Self-Funding Loophole

 Constitutional restrictions on reform

-The problem of how to respond to self-funded campaigns and well-funded outside groups comes from the U.S. Supreme Court’s current interpretation of the First Amendment, which holds that governments cannot cap candidates’ personal spending on their own campaigns.
+The question of how to respond to self-funded campaigns and well-funded outside groups comes from the U.S. Supreme Court’s current interpretation of the First Amendment, which holds that governments cannot cap candidates’ personal spending on their own campaigns.
 Nor can they limit contributions to or spending by independent expenditure committees.

-A 2008 decision further limited options for addressing the self-funding problem.
+A 2008 decision further restricted policy choices for solving the self-funding problem.
 Davis v.
-Federal Election Commission invalidated a portion of a federal campaign finance provision called the “Millionaire’s Amendment” that aimed to level the playing field by lifting contribution limits for self-funders’ opponents but not for the wealthy candidates themselves.
-Similarly, independent expenditure groups cannot be limited in how much they take in or spend.
+Federal Election Commission invalidated a portion of a federal campaign finance provision known as the “Millionaire’s Amendment” that aimed to level the playing field by lifting contribution limits for self-funders’ opponents but not for the wealthy candidates themselves.
+The Court held that regardless of the difference in resources among candidates, contribution limits could not be applied unequally.

-Given these constraints, Illinois has limited options for addressing the problems caused by both unfettered spending and the self-funding loophole’s unintended consequences.
+Given these constraints, Illinois has limited options for addressing the issues caused by both unfettered spending and the self-funding provision’s unintended consequences.
 Below are some possibilities.

 Option 1: Repeal it